thejordanprice/cat-factory/README.md

         console.log(true); // true
     };

-:lightbulb: I'm sure there are little things that need changed along the line somewhere, this was a complete hackathon over a few hours.
+I'm sure there are little things that need changed along the line somewhere, this was a complete hackathon over a few hours.
 Do you want to add **more** types of stats? **more** GUI options? ideas?... **do** it.

 *edit: I spent a few days polishing while not working; prototype was completed pretty quickly via jsfiddle.*